JuliaCloud/AWSClusterManagers.jl/README.md

 To make an aws-batch-manager-test compatible stack you can use the included CloudFormation template [batch.yml](test/batch.yml).
-Alternatively you should be able to use your own custom stack but it will be required to have at a minimum the named outputs as shown in the included template.
+Alternatively you should be able to use your own custom stack but it will be required to have, at a minimum, the named outputs as shown in the included template.